UPDATE FOR SPRING 2021 EXTENSION SEMESTER:

 * Before the term begins, drop unwanted courses online through MyUH to avoid financial or academic penalties.
 Review your class schedule and student account charges to confirm that the drop processed correctly.

-* Students with financial obligation holds on their records may drop or withdraw from courses in-person, or contact the Outreach College Student Services at (808) 956-7221 or email@example.com for assistance.
+* Students with financial obligation holds on their records may drop or withdraw from courses by contacting Outreach College Student Services for assistance.

 Drop, no “W” on record